younghch/operating-system-three-easy-pieces-homework/simulation/file-raid/README.md

 4. Now use the reverse flag but increase the size of each request with the -S flag.
 Try specifying sizes of 8k, 12k, and 16k, while varying the RAID level.
 What happens to the underlying I/O pattern when the size of the request increases?
 Make sure to try this with the sequential workload too (-W sequential); for what request sizes are RAID-4 and RAID-5 much more I/O efficient?

-  RAID-4 and RAID-5 much more I/O efficient for chunk size of 16k Sequential read/write is made on both data and parity disk.
+  RAID-4 and RAID-5 much more I/O efficient for chunk size of 16k.
+Because the sequential read/write is made on both data and parity disk.

   ```
   python3 raid.py -L 5 -R 20 -n 5 -w 100 -5 LA -C 16k -r -c -W sequential